K2GQ/k2gq.github.io/_posts/2024-03-17-repeater-tips.md

 The question of how a repeater controller works has come up several times in the past few months.
 Below are some general facts about the operation of a familiar repeater controller that focus on relevant, high impact items for repeater users, with specific details for our local repeater, NE2S, on 146.595 MHz.

 ### PL (Private Line) / CTCSS
-Continuous sub-audible tone signaling.
-While PLs may be passed through the repeater, there is no PL generated on the output of NE2S, so please keep your receive squelch set to carrier (do not filter on PL) for this repeater system.
+Continuous sub-audible tone signaling, required to access the repeater.
+Input PLs help keep unwanted noise and unexpected users from activating the repeater.
+While an input PL may be passed through the repeater, there is no PL tone generated on the output of NE2S by the repeater, so please keep your receive squelch set to carrier (do not filter on PL) for this repeater system.
 Setting your radio for carrier squelch will ensure you will be able to hear the Courtesy Tone and repeater ID.

 ### Courtesy Tone
 Following each user’s transmission, the repeater transmitter remains on for a programmable period with a courtesy tone provided to indicate that the other use may transmit.
 On NE2S, the value of this timer is set to 1.5 seconds.
 The delay to the tone allows other stations to break into the conversation.
 The period of 1.5 seconds starts when the user unkeys their microphone, and ends once the repeater Courtesy Tone sounds.